jhvanderschee/usecuewebsitenl/_drafts/need-for-speed-on-the-web.md

 ## Speed matters

-Speed is a big factor in the success of your website.
+As you can see, speed is a big factor in the success of your website.
 Your website will rank better, have more visitors, more conversion and a better experience.
 The value of your website is directly related to its speed.
 Speed really [matters](https://www.youtube.com/watch/OlbJKOWEPEM).

 ## A real life example